Old South Meeting House: Church (1729–1872)

-The meeting house or church was completed in 1729, with its 56 m (183 ft) steeple.
+The meeting house or church was completed in 1729, with its 56m (183ft) steeple.
 The congregation was gathered in 1669 when it broke off from First Church of Boston, a Congregational church founded by John Winthrop in 1630.
 The site was a gift of Mrs. Norton, widow of John Norton, pastor of the First Church in Boston.
 The church's first pastor was Rev. Thomas Thacher, a native of Salisbury, England.
-Thacher was also a physician and is known for publishing the first medical tract in Massachusetts.
+Thacher was also a physician and is known for publishing the first medical pamphlet in Massachusetts.

-After the Boston Massacre in 1770, yearly anniversary meetings were held at the church until 1775, featuring speakers such as John Hancock and Dr. Joseph Warren.
-In 1773, 5,000 people met in the Meeting House to debate British taxation and, after the meeting, a group raided three tea ships anchored nearby in what became known as the Boston Tea Party.
+After the Boston Massacre in 1770, yearly anniversary meetings were held at the church until at least 1784, featuring speakers such as John Hancock and Dr. Joseph Warren.
+In 1773, a capacity crowd met in the Meeting House to debate British taxation and, after the meeting, a group raided three tea ships docked at Griffin's Wharf in what became known as the Boston Tea Party.

 In October 1775, led by Lt Col Samuel Birch of the 17th Dragoons, the British occupied the Meeting House due to its association with the Revolutionary cause.
 They gutted the building, filled it with dirt, and then used the interior to practice horse riding.
 They destroyed much of the interior and stole various items, including William Bradford's Of Plymouth Plantation (1620), a unique Pilgrim manuscript hidden in Old South's tower.
 After the British evacuated Boston, the plan for rebuilding the interior of the church was drawn by Thomas Dawes.

-Old South Meeting House was almost destroyed in the Great Boston Fire of 1872, saved by the timely arrival of a fire engine from Portsmouth, New Hampshire, but the fire caused the city's residential districts to shift toward the Back Bay, away from the church.
-The congregation then built a new church building (the "New" Old South Church at Copley Square) which remains its home to this day.
+Old South Meeting House was almost destroyed in the Great Boston Fire of 1872.
+As the fire approached the historic structure, Boston firefighting crews, understanding the importance of the building to the history of Boston and the nation, staged a massive effort to protect it.
+Aided by the arrival of fire companies from across New England, the firefighters took heroic measures to extinguish the flames after a twelve-hour battle, saving Old South and stopping the fire before it reached other historic buildings and residential neighborhoods.
+As the city rebuilt, the congregation sought out a quieter neighborhood, away from the bustling commercial area near OSMH.
+The congregation built a new church building (the "New" Old South Church in the Back Bay, at Copley Square), which remains its home to this day.
+In 1877, a group of twenty women, including the philanthropist Mary Hemenway (who used $100,000 of her own funds) and Mary Tyler (allegedly the inspiration for the poem "Mary Had a Little Lamb"), raised money and helped pass legislation to preserve and save the Meeting House.
+By 1910, preservation work was transferred to the Old South Association through aid from the Mary Hemenway Foundation.
 The Old South congregation returns to Old South Meeting House for services in its ancestral home once a year, on the Sunday before Thanksgiving.